-Information retrieval, aggregated search systems and evaluation,search behavior, text data mining and machine learning.
+Expertise and interests: Information retrieval, aggregated search systems and evaluation,search behavior, text data mining, machine learning, task-based search, search assistance

-Public libraries in North Carolina, information visualization, visual language, user-centered design, and public library policy
+Expertise and interests: Public libraries in North Carolina, visual language, user-centered design, public library policy

-Human-computer interaction, personal information management, and digital information seeking behaviors, tools, and interfaces.
+Expertise and interests: Human-computer interaction, personal information management, digital information seeking behaviors, tools, and interfaces

 Manning Hall, Room 215

-Medical and bio-informatics, computer-human interfaces, digital libraries and open archives and information visualization
+Expertise and interests: Scholarly communications, medical and bio-informatics, computer-human interfaces, digital libraries and open archives, information visualization, interactive information searching, databases

 Manning Hall, Room 200